etienne-martin/crookie/README.md

 7. Create a CloudWatch events rule to run your lambda like a cron job
 8. `npm run build-lambda` and upload lambda.zip on your lambda

+## Tests

+You can run the test suite to make sure that everything is working correctly with `npm test`

 ## Built with

 * [node.js](https://github.com/moment/moment) - Node.js is an open-source, cross-platform JavaScript run-time environment for executing JavaScript code server-side.